 Today I’m here to share my newest project, a (faux) gold ring dish.

 I tried to talk myself out of using bronze or gold paint because Mandi had already made this awesome hand dish, but alas, I’m a sucker for metallics and could not be swayed.

 I’ll tell you how to modify it into any color at the bottom of the post though.
 I was tempted by all the pastels like mint, soft peach, and blush pink.
 Those colors would look gorgeous with this technique.

--Polyclay in any color (Use black under metallic to give it an aged look if you want to wipe the edges– or use any other color.
-The selection these days is seriously impressive.)
+–Polyclay in any color – Use black under metallic to give it an aged look if you want to wipe the edges.

 Next, take your stamped circle and mold it into a small bowl to give it shape.
 This is how I gave my dish a perfectly round shape.
 Just press the center of the dish lightly and you’ll feel the subtle bowl shape begin to form.

 Make sure your bowl is oven safe (most are, but just be sure!), so you can leave it in there to give it shape as it bakes.